If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 As a site owner, you will know which of your pages are most important to you, that you want maximum traffic on.
 By correctly linking them, you are essentially telling Google “Hey, these are my most valuable pages.
 I want you to rank them accordingly.”

-Google Console is a handy tool which lists out the most important links for you, in order of importance.
+Google Console is a handy tool that lists out the most important links for you, in order of importance.

 It is advisable to link all your pages internally so that it is easier for Google to index them.
 Additionally, your most important pages should have maximum linking so that Google is correctly able to identify its value.